 Democracy cannot function when every citizen is an expert.
 Yes, it is unbridled ego for experts to believe they can run a democracy while ignoring its voters; it is also, however, ignorant narcissism for laypeople to believe that they can maintain a large and advanced nation without listening to the voices of those more educated and experienced than themselves.

-Adapted from an extract from The Death of Expertise by Tom Nichols, published by Oxford University Press ©Tom Nichols.Make a donation
+Adapted from an extract from The Death of Expertise by Tom Nichols, published by Oxford University Press ©Tom Nichols.Support Aeon: make a one-off donation